Son Reus volunteers ask for resignations: "They have turned it into a prison"

 Dogs that go months without going for a walk

-Tensions with the management
+Tensions with management

 A closed ship

-Other entities join in
+Other entities join

-Adopta Voluntarios de Son Reus, another entity involved in the defense of the center's animals, has described the situation as "pathetic" in line with Los Ángeles de Son Reus.
-The association denounces that the current management is carried out in an authoritarian manner and without taking into account the experience of the volunteers, whom they consider essential to guarantee the animals' welfare.
+Adopta Voluntarios de Son Reus, another entity involved in the defense of the center's animals, has described the situation as "pathetic" in line with Ángeles de Son Reus.
+The association denounces that the current management is carried out in an authoritarian manner and without considering the experience of the volunteers, whom they consider essential to guarantee the animals' well-being.
 "A kind of dictatorship has been established, to put it clearly: they don't take us into account and, without us, the dogs wouldn't even go for a walk," remarked one of the volunteers.
 In this regard, they warn that the progressive exclusion of volunteers may further aggravate the animals' conditions and demand that they be reintegrated into the center's usual operations.

 stats